djeada/Linux-Notes/notes/managing_users.md

 The `visudo` command will automatically verify your syntax and refuse to save if there are any errors.
 A faulty `/etc/sudoers` file may prevent you from accessing your server ever again!

-### Changing users
+### Switching between users
-`su` without any arguments will launch the root user's subshell.
+The `su` command without any arguments will launch the root user's subshell.
 If you want to access another user's account, you have to provide their username.

 ```bash
 su adam
 ```

-The -c option enables you to run a command as another user account and redirect the output to your terminal:
+The -c option enables you to run a command as another user and redirect the output to your terminal:

 ```bash
 su adam -c whoami